owlbarn/tutorial/book/case-recommender/README.md

 Recall that the result only contains the projected value instead of the whole vector.

 As we have explained in the "Search Articles" section, this process can be accelerated to use matrix multiplication.
-The code below show this implementation for the random projection function.
+The code below shows this implementation for the random projection function.
 It also returns the shape of projection and the projected result.